lenkiefer/lenkiefer.github.com/_posts/2016-09-14-bev-curves.md

 # 6868	Finance and insurance
 # 6869	Finance
 # 6990	Insurance carriers and related activities
 # 7069	Real estate and rental and leasing
+# 7268	Professional and business services
+# 7269	Professional and technical services
+# 7569	Management, administrative, and waste services
+# 7858	Education and health services
+# 7859	Educational services
+# 7968	Health care and social assistance
+# 8558	Leisure and hospitality
+# 8559	Arts, entertainment, and recreation
+# 8658	Accommodation and food services
+# 8659	Accommodation
+# 8679	Food services and drinking places
+# 8767	Other services
+# 8768	Other services, except private households
+# 9290	Other services, private households

 #read file:
-my.indy<-fread("dataindcodeslu.txt")
+my.indy<-fread("data/indcodeslu.txt")

 #I also got the JOLTS codes
 #saved in a file  indcodesjolts.txt